 Avalanche is not prescriptive about addressing schemes, choosing to instead leave addressing up to each blockchain.

 The addressing scheme of the X-Chain and the P-Chain relies on secp256k1.
-Avalanche follows similar approach as Bitcoin and hashes the ECDSA public key.
+Avalanche follows a similar approach as Bitcoin and hashes the ECDSA public key.
 The 33-byte compressed representation of the public key is hashed with sha256 once.
 The result is then hashed with ripemd160 to yield a 20-byte address.

 Avalanche uses the convention